 start with a LARGE pot...(this always seems to grow)

 stock...approx.
-5-6 cups...you need some good stock. homemade, of course, is best. in this house we always have at least one kind of good stock in the freezer... chicken, turkey, lamb, smoked ham hock and/or beef. if you don't have a supply, i suggest you go out and get a nice roast chicken from Costco...enjoy that for dinner and make yourself some good rich stock from that ugly ol' carcass. if you don't have enough stock to cover the veg. my choice is the little jar of "Better Than Bouillon". add a Tbsp or so of this and the correct amount of water as you go along, adding in your veg... i promise you this soup will be bigger that you think...it grows.
+6-8 cups...you need some good stock. homemade is always best. in this house we usually have at least one or two kinds of good stock in the freezer... chicken, turkey and always bone-broth. if you don't have a supply, i suggest you roast a chicken or go out and get a plump COSTCO chicken... enjoy that for dinner and make yourself some good rich stock from that ugly ol' carcass. you can use store bought stock. read the ingredients...some of them have "chicken-flavor" YIKES !, but i've seen a few good ones out there.

 chose your veggies ...this is what usually goes in...

 try to keep everything the same size.
 LARGE chunks are more fun and satisfying. this is key to presenting a beautiful bowl.

 1 large onion-diced large (2 small)

 1 shallot-sliced or diced

 roasted garlic cloves (i always have some on hand) diced or sliced

 1 red.
 1 yellow bell pepper-seeded and ribbed